abarker/typped/doc/sphinx_docs/other_possible_generalizations.rst

 Generally we might want:

- - Types and subtypes, with reasonable notions of type equivalence defined.
+ - Heirarchies of types and subtypes, with reasonable notions of type equivalence defined.
+ - Unions.
+ - Automatic conversions.
  - Parameterized types or templates.
- - Automatic conversions.

 Floating point precedence values
 --------------------------------